aldoprogrammer/komentar-page-dng-ant-design/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 You can make a comment section page, using ant-design.
 This one is similiar to taildiwnd css.
+So it will save your timr.

 ## Available Scripts